0xfederama/water-reminder/README.md

 - Clone the repository wherever you want
 - Only for the first time, you have to cd into `path/to/water-reminder/src/drink_mac` and type `./drink_mac`.
 Then go into preferences, security and allow the app to be executed, since it is not trusted by Apple.
-- Open "Startup Applications", press "Add" and in the command section type `path/to/water-reminder/src/drink_mac`.
-Give the app the name you want.
+- Open preferences, users, [your user], login items and add the executable drink_mac
 - If you don't want the app to open at startup, just go in the terminal when you want to execute it and type `/path/to/water-reminder/src/drink_mac`